IdentityPython/SATOSA/doc/README.md

 `AuthnStatement` of in the authentication response.
 This can be used to describe for example the Level of Assurance, as described for example by [eIDAS](https://joinup.ec.europa.eu/sites/default/files/eidas_message_format_v1.0.pdf).

-The `AuthnContextClassRef`(ACR) can be specified per backing provider in a mapping under the configuration parameter `acr_mapping`.
+The `AuthnContextClassRef`(ACR) can be specified per target provider in a mapping under the configuration parameter `acr_mapping`.
 The mapping must contain a default ACR value under the key `""` (empty string), each other ACR value specific per target provider is specified with key-value pairs, where the key is the target providers identifier (entity id for SAML IdP behind SAML2 backend, authorization endpoint URL for OAuth AS behind OAuth backend, and issuer URL for OpenID Connect OP behind OpenID Connect backend).

 If no `acr_mapping` is provided in the configuration, the ACR received from the backend plugin will be used instead.
-This means that when using a SAML2 backend, the ACR provided by the backing provider will be preserved, and when using a OAuth or OpenID Connect backend, the ACR will be `urn:oasis:names:tc:SAML:2.0:ac:classes:unspecified`.
+This means that when using a SAML2 backend, the ACR provided by the target provider will be preserved, and when using a OAuth or OpenID Connect backend, the ACR will be `urn:oasis:names:tc:SAML:2.0:ac:classes:unspecified`.